programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 This visualization shows every word found in the corpus of comments.
 Note how it is roughly symmetric around the vertical axis, and how some words are projected further out from the sloping sides of the model than others (indicated by the large green ovals displayed midway down the sloping sides of Figure 3).
 These conspicuously displayed words are the strongest indicators of what each pole of the scaled dimension (along the horizontal axis) represents.

 On the left, _knee_ and _neck_ are displayed almost on top of each other (see the smaller, heavier weight green circle).
-This indicates that those two words are both strongly strongly - and about equally - predictive of a document being placed on the left side of the scaling dimension - and that they occur at virtually the same frequency.
+This indicates that those two words are both strongly - and about equally - predictive of a document being placed on the left side of the scaling dimension - and that they occur at virtually the same frequency.
 Given the subject matter of this dataset, this is an expected - if stark - result.

 Along the right slope, note words like _americans_, _protest_, _african_ and, a little deeper in the field of text, _violent_.
 These words are predictive of a document being placed on the right pole of the scaling axis.